bmyers4495/Bible-Studies/Bible-Summary/John.md

 - Upon arrival, his disciples were shocked.

 > [!bible]+ [John 4:28-30 - NKJV](https://bolls.life/NKJV/43/4/)
->  <sup> 28 </sup>The woman then left her waterpot, went her way into the city, and said to the men, <sup> 29 </sup>“Come, see a Man who told me all things that I ever did.
+>  <sup> 28 </sup>The woman then left her water pot, went her way into the city, and said to the men, <sup> 29 </sup>“Come, see a Man who told me all things that I ever did.
 Could this be the Christ?” <sup> 30 </sup>Then they went out of the city and came to Him.

 - This is evangelism!
 	- She understood exactly what Jesus was teaching